JCB Partners With Giift To Provide JCB Special Offers To Inbound Tourists To UAE

-(MENAFN- JCN NewsWire) JCB partners with Giift to provide JCB special offers to inbound tourists to UAE

-TOKYO and DUBAI, Feb 13, 2024 - (JCN Newswire) - JCB International Co., Ltd., the international operations subsidiary of JCB Co., Ltd., announced its partnership with GIFT MANAGEMENT DMCC (Giift), a renowned global leader in loyalty technology solutions based in Dubai, United Arab Emirates, to provide JCB Cardmembers travelling to the UAE with a wide range of special offers at hotels, restaurants and entertainment venues in Dubai such as Carnival by Trèsind.
+(MENAFN- Mid-East) TOKYO and DUBAI: JCB International Co., Ltd., the international operations subsidiary of JCB Co., Ltd., announced its partnership with GIFT MANAGEMENT DMCC (Giift), a renowned global leader in loyalty technology solutions based in Dubai, United Arab Emirates, to provide JCB Cardmembers travelling to the UAE with a wide range of special offers at hotels, restaurants and entertainment venues in Dubai such as Carnival by Trèsind.

 “Our partnership with JCB International is specifically crafted to deliver unique and valuable benefits tailored to JCB cardholders.
 Through the integration of Giift's advanced loyalty solutions, we are excited to present a specially selected range of discounts and offers from our best merchant partners, designed to perfectly suit the needs and preferences of JCB cardholders.
 Our commitment is to provide a highly rewarding and seamless experience, reflecting our dedication to superior customer service and satisfaction,” says Sumit Uttamchandani, Strategic Partnership Head, Giift.